 Overview

 Learn to Fish is a free program that teaches new anglers how to fish in Ontario.
-This fun and engaging 2–hour program combines a 1-hour practical teaching session with one hour of supervised hands-on fishing.
+This fun and engaging 2–hour educational program combines a 1-hour practical teaching session on equipment use, fish species identification, safety and Ontario recreational fishing regulations with 1 hour of supervised hands-on fishing.

 The program will teach you how to: